quicwg/base-drafts/draft-ietf-quic-transport.md

 * ACK frames carry the most recent set of acknowledgements and the Ack Delay from the largest acknowledged packet, as described in
   {{sending-acknowledgements}}.
-Delaying the transmission of packets containing ACK frames or sending old ACK frames can cause the peer to generate an inflated RTT sample or unnecessarily disable ECN.
+Delaying the transmission of packets containing ACK frames or resending old ACK frames can cause the peer to generate an inflated RTT sample or unnecessarily disable ECN.

 * Cancellation of stream transmission, as carried in a RESET_STREAM frame, is